KnapsackPro/docs.knapsackpro.com/_posts/2021-02-18-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 * When a request to the Knapsack Pro API fails then it should be repeated 3 times.
   * There are exceptions when a [response status indicates a failure](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/0f44c6a3daa369cd4353e315abbf5539295289ea/src/knapsack-pro-api.ts#L68,L70) - in these cases the request should never be repeated:
-    * When response status is `400` then it means request params error.
+    * When response status is `400` then it means request attributes error.
     * When response status is `422` then it means validation error.
     * When the response status is `403` then a free trial period ended.
   * For all above `4xx` response statuses you should show the error body response to the output and stop running tests.
 Ensure that the [process has exit code `1`](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/0f44c6a3daa369cd4353e315abbf5539295289ea/src/knapsack-pro-core.ts#L77) - thanks to that CI provider will know the CI build failed.